nephio-project/docs/content/en/docs/network-architecture/o-ran-integration.md

 #### High-Level design of FOCOM using Nephio

-A FOCOM function that uses Nephio enablers uses a KPT-based cluster package management solution where:
+A FOCOM function that uses Nephio enablers uses a Kpt-based cluster package management solution where:

-- The “Cluster template list” on the SMO is realized by a Git based cluster template repository where the KPT cluster packages are onboarded
+- The “Cluster template list” on the SMO is realized by a Git based cluster template repository where the Kpt cluster packages are onboarded
 - The SMO O-Cloud cluster templates refer one-to-one to a corresponding IMS-side O-Cloud cluster template in a specific O-Cloud IMS

 FOCOM uses a concept of provider plugins to be used when communicating with an O-Cloud IMS.
 One identified option is for FOCOM to use the Cluster API (CAPI) framework to develop an O2ims provider plugin.
 An alternative option is to develop a native FOCOM O2ims specific operator without the use fo the CAPI framework.
 The O2ims CAPI manifest files will be part of the SMO cluster template package.